nebul4ck/devops-engineer/docker/resources/docs/question_of_exam.md

 2. Deploy your application to Kubernetes:

   $ kubectl apply -f bb.yaml

 3. List your deployments:

    $ kubectl get deployments

-4. Check for your services:
+4. List your services:

   $ kubectl get services

 5. Open a browser and visit your bulletin board at localhost:30001
 6. Once satisfied, tear down your application: